kostyamat/rk3318_TvBox.-Home-Assistant.-Armbian-image/README.md

 # rk3318_TvBox.-Home-Assistant.-Armbian-image
 ## What is it?
 This is an Armbian 24.2.1 Bookworm image created by me with Linux 6.6.16-current-rockchip64 for Android Tvbox H96 Max, based on the Rockchip rk3318 or RK3328 processor.
+Most likely, it will work on all boxes with a similar processor.
 Updated as of 04.04.2024.
 - Installed OS-Agent 1.6.0
 - Home Assistant Supervised v.17.
 Core 2024.4.0, Supervisor 2024.03.1